avariorss/stateful-scenes/README.md

 ### Turning OFF a stateful scene switch
 When you turn OFF `switch.<scene>`:

-1. The integration calls `homeassistant.turn_off` for all scene entities
+1. The integration calls `homeassistant.turn_off` for all **included** scene entities.
-2. Entities matching the exclusion pattern (e.g., circadian) are skipped
+2. Entities matching the exclusion pattern (e.g., circadian controls) are skipped.
-3. The scene is **suppressed** from bouncing back ON during the Settle Time window
+3. The scene is suppressed from bouncing back ON during the Settle Time window while devices turn off.
 4. After the window, the switch reflects the true “active” status:
    - Normal scenes should remain OFF
    - “All-off” scenes can show ON again if they match by definition (e.g., a scene that means “everything off”)